Write an RFP that Wins Clients: 10 Steps

 1. Evaluate if it’s Worth Your Time

-The RFP process is time consuming, so it’s not practical respond to every opportunity that comes your way.
-When evaluating whether or not to bid on an RFP, first consider if the size and scope of the project is within your means.
+The RFP process is time-consuming, so it’s not practical to respond to every opportunity that comes your way.
+When evaluating whether or not to bid on an RFP, first consider if the size and scope of the project are within your means.
 A project that is too big or too small is likely not a great fit.
 Second, make sure you can realistically meet the client’s needs and that you aren’t stretching your capabilities or knowledge.
 Third, think about the value of the project.
 Is this a company you want to do future business with?
 Consider what the project is truly worth to you in a larger sense rather than just thinking about the dollar amount.

 2. Understand Your Client’s Needs